Priyanshups07/Academic-Risk-Predictor-/README.md

-# Academic Risk Predictor - ML Model
+# Academic Risk Predictor

+This machine learning project predicts student academic risk using factors like attendance, marks, health issues, and study habits through a Streamlit web interface.

+## Project Overview

-This project leverages machine learning to assess the risk of academic failure for students based on various personal, academic, and socio-economic factors.
+The Academic Risk Predictor is a machine learning project designed to assess the risk of academic failure for students based on various personal, academic, and socio-economic factors.
 The goal is to provide educators and counselors with actionable insights to identify at-risk students and implement timely support strategies.

+This project leverages predictive modeling to forecast student academic outcomes, enabling educational institutions to take proactive measures rather than reactive ones.

+## Features Used for Prediction

+The model considers the following student attributes to predict academic risk:

+1. **Attendance (%)** - Student's attendance rate
+2. **Previous Marks (%)** - Historical academic performance
+3. **Health Issues** - Presence of health conditions affecting studies
+4. **Stress Level (1-10)** - Student's stress level on a scale of 1 to 10
+5. **Social Media Usage (hours/day)** - Daily social media consumption
+6. **Study Hours (hours/day)** - Daily study time
+7. **Family Support** - Level of support from family
+8. **Socio Economic Status** - Economic background of the student
+9. **Past Academic Failures** - Number of previous academic failures

-## Project Overview
+## Technology Stack

-The application is built using Python and Streamlit for the web interface.
-It uses a trained machine learning pipeline to assess academic risk based on user input.
-The model is trained on a dataset containing features such as attendance, previous marks, health issues, stress level, social media usage, study hours, family support, socio-economic status, and past academic failures.

-## Project Structure and File Descriptions

-- `app.py`: The main Streamlit web application.
-It provides an interactive interface for users to input student data and receive risk assessments.
-The app loads the trained model and dataset, collects user input, and displays the risk prediction and probability scores.
-- `retrain_and_save_model.py`: A script used to retrain the machine learning model on the dataset and save the updated model pipeline as a pickle file (`student_pipe.pkl`).
-Run this script if you want to update the model with new data or change the model parameters.
-- `student_success_data.csv`: The dataset containing student records used for training and testing the machine learning model.
-Each row represents a student and includes features relevant to academic success.
-- `student_pipe.pkl`: The serialized (pickled) machine learning pipeline.
-This file is loaded by `app.py` to make predictions.
-Ensure this file is present in the project directory before running the app.
-- `student_df.pkl`: (If present) A pickled version of the DataFrame, possibly used for quick data loading or backup.
-Not required for running the app, but may be useful for development.
+### Core Technologies
+- **Programming Language**: Python 3.10+
+- **Machine Learning Framework**: Scikit-learn
+- **Web Framework**: Streamlit (for interactive web interface)
+- **Data Processing**: Pandas, NumPy

+### Libraries and Dependencies
+- `streamlit` - For building the web application interface
+- `pandas` - For data manipulation and analysis
+- `numpy` - For numerical computing
+- `scikit-learn` - For implementing machine learning algorithms
+- `pickle` - For model serialization and persistence

+Additional optional libraries that may be used:
+- `xgboost` - For XGBoost classifier (if installed)
+- `imblearn` - For handling class imbalance with SMOTE (if installed)

 ## Setup Instructions

+### Prerequisites
+- Python 3.10 or higher installed
+- pip package manager

+### Installation Steps

 1. **Clone the Repository**
    ```bash